GovTechSG/techpass-user-docs/docs/sign-up-and-onboard-to-techpass.md

  ?> This document guides you to configure Microsoft authenticator as your MFA.
 We recommend Microsoft authenticator for the following reasons:<br>- It supports **Number Matching** to protect you from MFA Fatigue attacks and increases the security of your account.<br>- Microsoft constantly improves its MFA security policies to protect its users.

-  1. From your non-SE GSIB device, go to the [Azure Active Directory](https://account.activedirectory.windowsazure.com/proofup.aspx).
+  1. Using your non-SE GSIB device, go to the [Azure Active Directory](https://account.activedirectory.windowsazure.com/proofup.aspx).

   2. If prompted to sign in: